py-smart-gardena/hass-gardena-smart-system/README.md

 `sensor.sensor_light_intensity`
 Read the light intensity of a smart sensor.
 Only V1 of the Smart Sensor supports this.

-`sensor.sensor_soil_humidity`
+`sensor.sensor_soil_moisture`
-Read the soil humidity of a smart sensor.
+Read the soil moisture of a smart sensor.
 This can help automate your Water control / Irrigation Controller.

 `sensor.sensor_soil_temperature`
 Read the soil tempature.